ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 .. note::

-   Due to anti-phishing restrictions in the Adobe Flash runtime, it is not possible to enable/disable fullscreen playback of the player from javascript.
+   Due to anti-phishing restrictions in the Adobe Flash runtime, it is not possible to enable/disable fullscreen playback of the player from JavaScript.

 Setting listeners
 -----------------

-In order to let javascript respond to player updates, you can assign listener functions to various events the player fires.
+In order to let JavaScript respond to player updates, you can assign listener functions to various events the player fires.
 An example of such event is the *volume* one, when the volume of the player is changed.
 The player will call the listener function with one parameter, a *key:value* populated object that contains more info about the event.

 In the naming of the listener functions, the internal architecture of the JW Player sines through a little.
 Internally, the player is built using a Mode-View-Controller design pattern: